DONALD E. SIMANEK

 - Simanek, D. E. "Constructive Fun."
 The Physics Teacher.
 (Feb 1994).

 - Simanek, D. E. and John C. Holden Science Askew.
 The Institute of Physics Publishing, 2002.
+An anthology of science humor.

 - From 2007 to 2012 I wrote a regular column titled Toys, Tricks and Teasers for MAKE: magazine, and wrote occasional feature articles for them.